wangsyTHU/wangsyTHU.github.io/_pages/about.md

 ## Research interests

 * Apply AI and optimization to improve the secure and efficient operation of energy systems
-* Quantify flexibility of virtual power plants (VPPs) and integrated energy systems (IESs)
+* Quantify the flexibility of distributed energy resources and diverse energy systems
 * Forecast renewable generation with AI and multimodal data
 * Provide insights for sustainable energy and climate policymaking

 ## Research grants and fellowships